peterservices/BeamMP-Manager/README.md

 **virustotal_scanning** - Whether mod uploads should be scanned by VirusTotal before they are added to the server.
 Set to `false` if you do not have a VirusTotal API key.

 > [!IMPORTANT]
-> BeamMP-Manager is not affiliated or endorsed in any way by BeamMP or BeamNG Gmbh.
+> BeamMP-Manager is not affiliated or endorsed in any way by BeamPaint, BeamMP, or BeamNG Gmbh.